AdrianMachado/KaiUI/CONTRIBUTING.md

 * Suggest your change to [Adrian](https://github.com/AdrianMachado) and start writing code.

 * Do not open an issue on GitHub until you have collected positive feedback about the change.

-GitHub issues are primarily intended for bug reports and fixes.
+* Several feature issues that are currently open are most likely more high pri, so please prioritize them before suggesting new features

 #### **Do you have questions about the source code?**